-For instance, a polyalgorithm approach [31, 32], where a decision procedure is hardwired to choose among different solution methods, can be viewed as a first level of recommendation service.
+The typical approach to recommendation uses a polyalgorithm [38, 39], which is a decision procedure hardwired to choose among different solution methods.
+This can be viewed as a first level of recommendation service.
 It is, however, a very restrictive one since the decision procedure is statically hardwired to the application and, except in artificial problem domains, does not generalize to new situations.
 In many cases, it does not take into account all available problem features and cannot incorporate the latest solution methods.
-In addition, the recommendations are often 'over-cautious' to prevent various numerical disasters [1].
+The recommendations have to be 'over-cautious' to prevent various numerical disasters [1].
 Furthermore, recommendations provided in this way cannot be used independently of the accompanying software/modules (and hence do not constitute a grid service by themselves).
-Performance databases such as the PDS server [22] address the problem of mathematical software evaluation, but their main focus is on profiling solution methods and do not aid in problem solving beyond the tuning of architectural parameters.
-A richer variety of features are modeled by rating services and online taxonomies of mathematical software, but such services are more information-based and cannot be easily invoked in a computational pipeline due to differences in vocabulary and mismatches in problem domain representation.